jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 We feel this ability to perform SRv6 operations at the host or other endpoint is a game changer which opens up enormous potential for innovation!

-Back to business.
-Lab 6 is divided into two parts.
-In part 1 you'll use *`jalapeno.py`* to program the Rome VM with SRv6 Linux kernel routes.
-In part 2 we'll program host-based SRv6 using VPP on the Amsterdam VM.

-In a future version of this lab we hope to program SRv6 routes/policies using a K8s CNI dataplane such as eBPF (example: [Cilium support for SRv6](https://cilium.io/industries/telcos-datacenters/)).

 ## Contents
 - [Lab 6: Host-Based SR/SRv6 and building your own SDN App](#lab-6-host-based-srsrv6-and-building-your-own-sdn-app)
   - [Description](#description)